samchappel/SENG-LIVE-010923-Phase-2/05_side_effects_and_data_fetching/slide.md

 - Use the useEffect hook to fetch data

-- Understanding component side effects
+- Understand Component side effects

 <!-- slide style="text-align: left;" -->